 Generally, the UPSC shortlists 2 candidates for every vacancy for the UPSC personality test/interview round.
 That means, this year, around 1960 candidates can expect the interview summons.
 This is the competition that you will face.
 More than 13000 candidates for less than 2000 seats!
 Here is an answer to the question “How many candidates appeared in UPSC prelims 2017?”.

 Total Number of Candidates – Appeared for the IAS Exam and Selected for Various UPSC Posts

 Take a look at the past years’ record in the UPSC civil services exam.

 |Year||No. of candidates who applied for Prelims||No. of candidates who appeared for Prelims||No. of candidates who appeared for Mains||No. of candidates who appeared for the interview||No. of candidates who got selected|

 |2016||11.36 lakhs||5 lakhs||15,452||2,961||1,099|

-As you can see, a tiny fraction of the people who appear for the UPSC civil services prelims exam find their names in the final rank list released by the UPSC at the end of the whole process.
+As you can see, a tiny fraction of the people who appear for the UPSC civil services prelims exam, find their names in the final rank list released by the UPSC at the end of the whole process.
 This is not meant to dishearten you.
-Let it work like a motivator and propel you towards your dream destination.
+Let it work as a motivator and propel you towards your dream destination.